akalinow/RootAnalysis/README.md

 ```
 ## Run instructions:

-For running check the instruction in relevant analysis pacakge, i.e. TauLFV
+For more detailed instructions see README file in a relevant analysis pacakge, i.e. TauLFV